 These 14 Towns In Vermont Have The Strangest Names You’ll Ever See

 As a small state with few towns in the first place, we like to keep things interesting and memorable.
-So go ahead and have a good laugh when you throw a non-Vermonter for a loop and tell them you live in Moscow, but Egpyt is only a short car ride away.
-While you’re on your next road trip, be sure to keep an eye out for these hilariously named towns.
+So go ahead and have a good laugh when you throw a non-Vermonter for a loop and tell them you live in Moscow, but Egypt is only a short car ride away.
+While you’re on your next road trip, be sure to keep an eye out for these hilarious and strange town names in Vermont.

 Do they send you to Satan’s Kingdom after visiting Killington?
 Probably not.
 But you never know what could happen after a visit to Ticklenaked Pond…

 Are there any other bizarre places you’d add to this list?
 What are some quirky places in Vermont that you’ve visited?
 Share with us your thoughts and Vermont trivia by leaving a comment below.

 The answer has to be a resounding YES.
 Not only does Vermont have beautiful landscapes and endless nature spots to discover, but the Green Mountain State also has excellent food, safe cities, great schools, and friendly locals and down-to-earth people.
 Vermont is also an environmentally aware place that focuses on healthy living styles and social and environmental awareness, which all makes Vermont a welcoming and prosperous place for everyone.

 What is the most scenic town in Vermont?